-(This projected was supported by Karnataka Chitrakala Parishath with a venue sponsor.)
+(This project was supported by Karnataka Chitrakala Parishath with a venue sponsor.)

 The curatorial project will look at his work and will reinterpret it within the context of contemporary Landscape painting and the changing city of Bangalore.
-The exhibition will be a collaborative curation with young art history students (Sagar Shastri and Sumitra Sundar) who will be mentored by Suresh Jayaram to curate this show.
+The exhibition will be a collaborative curation with young art historians – Sagar Shastri and Sumitra Sundar who will be mentored by Suresh Jayaram to curate this show.

 The show will involve senior and established artists and a selection of other selected artists who have represented the city.
 We can also have an open call to accept submissions of paintings.
 This project will honor Rumale Chennabasaviah (1910 – 1988) who was a local artist and painted landscapes of Bangalore, he painted the diversity of Bangalore’s trees in the Urban Context.
 His work is an impressionist impression of the city.

 This show was part of the 17th Chitra Santhe organized by the Parishath.
 The show opened on the 4th of January, to coincide with Chitra Santhe on the 5th of January 2020.

 Landscape is content for a representation, which carries social, geological, or historical messages.
 Landscape is also considered as a medium of exchange and social practice expressing visual appropriation, identity and power.
 The representation of India in British landscape painting was a unique artistic achievement.
 For Karnataka, the modern becomes a showcase of the turn towards industrialization –construction and representation of dams across rivers like the Cauvery, and Tungabhadra.
 The Mysore state was a pioneer of Hydroelectric projects and also saw the emergence of the extensive landscape gardening enterprise of Gustav Herman Krumbiegel begin in the state.
 Landscape painting and photography became significant genres in helping with the push for the state’s potential for tourism.